 What is an API (application programming interface)?
+Definition and examples

 A lot of people who work in technology have an intuitive understanding of what an API (application programming interface) is — but if you asked them to define it, they might have trouble putting an explanation into words.
 In simple terms, an API is both a piece of software running on a networked server and a component of programming code.

 APIs are standards for application data interchange, just as protocols are standards for network data interchange.
-Without them, software developers would have a much harder time writing code to get information from platforms they want to access.
+Without them, software developers would have a much harder time writing code to get information from platforms or apps they want to access.

 When running on a server, an API is a set of coded routines that receives requests from and sends responses to other programs.
 API designers implement that code through standardized programming statements that expose functions that make sense for accessing the platform in question.

-For example, suppose you wanted to incorporate a map to your business on your website, or display a list of your latest tweets.
+For example, suppose you wanted to incorporate a map to your business on your website or display a list of your latest tweets.
 You can’t directly access Google Maps or Twitter — the code that runs those sites sits on Google and Twitter servers.
 But those platforms provide APIs that let authorized users retrieve data from their sites.

-Most APIs have several methods, or operations, that allow developers to create, retrieve, update, and delete data.
+Most types of APIs have several methods, or operations, that allow developers to create, retrieve, update, and delete data.
 The verbs used to implement these methods are, respectively, POST, GET, PUT, and DELETE.
-Each method generally takes a payload in the form of a file in a defined format (usually JSON or XML) that contains the data to be operated on, and use a URI (Uniform Resource Identifier) that acts as an address where the API can interact with the calling program.
+Each method generally takes a payload in the form of a file in a defined format (usually JSON or XML) that contains the data to be operated on, and uses a URI (Uniform Resource Identifier) that acts as an address where the API can interact with the calling program.

 How does that look in practice?
 Let’s look at a Talend API as an example.
 The Stitch Import API lets developers send data from an arbitrary source to the Stitch data pipeline.
 You can push a single record through the Stitch data pipeline with a POST API call: